GRB 670702

 GRB 670702 is a gamma ray burst (GRB) known for being the first gamma ray burst detected in history.
-It was detected on the second of July in the year 1967 by the Vela 4 satellite, a US satellite that monitored worldwide compliance to the with the 1963 nuclear test ban treaty.
+It was detected on 2 July 1967 by the Vela 4 satellite, a US satellite that monitored worldwide compliance with the 1963 nuclear test ban treaty.
+The event lasted around ten seconds with an energy emission in the MeV band and a double pulse light curve.
+Its properties were distinct from those expected from a nuclear test in space.
+Directional information strongly suggested an origin distinct from the Earth or Sun.